kubernetes/kubernetes/docs/design/security_context.md

 #### Security Context Lifecycle

 The lifecycle of a security context will be tied to that of a service account.
-It is expected that a service account with a default security context will be created for every Kubernetes namespace (without administrator intervention).
-If resources need to be allocated when creating a security context (for example, assign a range of host uids/gids), a pattern such as [finalizers](https://github.com/GoogleCloudPlatform/kubernetes/issues/3585) can be used before declaring the security context / service account / namespace ready for use.
+It is expected that a service account with a default security context will be created for every LMKTFY namespace (without administrator intervention).
+If resources need to be allocated when creating a security context (for example, assign a range of host uids/gids), a pattern such as [finalizers](https://github.com/GoogleCloudPlatform/lmktfy/issues/3585) can be used before declaring the security context / service account / namespace ready for use.